Doris Lemngole

 Doris Lemngole (born 5 February 2002) is a Kenyan long-distance runner.
 In 2024, she won the NCAA titles in the 3000m steeplechase and cross country running.
-In 2025, she won the NCAA indoor title over 5000 metres.
+In 2025, she won the NCAA indoor title over 5000 metres and retained her NCAA titles over 3000 metres steeplechase and cross country, and won the Bowerman Award.
+She placed fifth in the steeplechase at the 2025 World Championships.

-Career
+Biography

-She is from Kapenguria, Kenya and moved to the United States to compete in the collegiate system for the University of Alabama.
+Lemngole is from Kapenguria, Kenya and moved to the United States to compete in the collegiate system for the University of Alabama.

+2023-2024: First NCAA titles

 On 19 March 2023 before being recruited for Alabama, she had already run 14:40 for a road 5K run at the Semi Marathon de Lille, faster than the U.S. collegiate record for the same distance on the track.
 In November 2023, she was runner up to Parker Valby at the NCAA Cross Country Championship in Charlottesville, Virginia.

 In February 2024, she ran the second-fastest indoor collegiate time of all time in the women's 5000m, running 15:04.71 at the David Hemery Valentine Invitational.
 In June 2024 she won the NCAA 3000 metres steeplechase title in Eugene, Oregon.

 In November 2024, she won the NCAA Cross Country title in Verona, Wisconsin finishing ahead of compatriot Pamela Kosgei.

+2025: World Championships debut, Bowerman Award

-She won the NCAA Championship indoor title on 14 March 2025 in Virginia Beach over 5000 metres.
+Lemngole won the NCAA Championship indoor title on 14 March 2025 in Virginia Beach over 5000 metres.
 At the SEC Championships in Kentucky in May 2025, she set a championship record in the steeplechase and won the 5000 metres.
 She then won the 2025 NCAA Outdoor Championships title in the 3000 metres steeplechase in Eugene, Oregon in June 2025, in a new collegiate record of 8:58.15.

 In August 2025, she signed an NIL deal with Swiss sportswear brand On.
 That month, she recorded a debut victory in the Diamond League, winning in 9:16.36 in the 3000m steeplechase at the 2025 Athletissima event in Lausanne, in wet conditions.
 In September 2025, she was a finalist in the 3000 metres steeplechase at the 2025 World Championships in Tokyo, Japan, placing fifth.

+On 22 November, she won the 2025 NCAA Cross Country Championships in Missouri.
+In December, Lemngole was awarded the 2025 Bowerman Award as the year's best student-athlete in American collegiate track and field.